 European Beech and American Beech are from the Beech family.
 The properties of these two kinds of wood are very close to each other.
 There are slight differences in their appearance and color.
 If we talk about Grain / Texture and Workability then there is no difference between them.

 Color / Appearance: The color of its sapwood is pale cream and heartwood is pink or brown or reddish-white.
 It changes its color over time and it becomes slightly dark-colored.
-After steam treatment, its color becomes golden tone.
+After steam treatment, its color becomes a golden tone.

 Janka Hardness: Beech Wood has sufficient hardness.
-If we talk European Beech’s hardness is 1,450 lbf (6,460 N) and American Beech’s hardness is 1,300 lbf (5,780 N).
+If we talk about European Beech’s hardness is 1,450 lbf (6,460 N) and American Beech’s hardness is 1,300 lbf (5,780 N).
 So that is ideal for home furniture and exterior applications.

 Rot Resistance: It is better to have a rot resistance of any wood, But, beech does not have the properties of natural rot resistance.
 It can easily cause decay.